 - On the ribbon, next to the Washington state tab, click New page.

-- Click Browse my computer, browse to the Florida CSV file, and click Open.
+- Click Browse my computer, browse to the florida.xlsx file, and click Open.

 In the first lesson, you developed cards and shared a model that had automatically recorded your workflows.
 In this lesson, you're going to use that same model, and by adding the Florida data, you will create a valid comparison among the cards comparing the lidocaine behaviors of the Seattle and Orlando doctors.

-- On the Add To Page pane, click Model.
+- In the Add To Page window, click Model.

 - Click Content and choose your Lidocaine analysis model.